Special hunting rules applicable in certain territories

 The use of all-terrain vehicles (ATVs) for recreational purposes may also be prohibited during a moose or white-tailed deer hunting season, unless the vehicle is used to haul a carcass.

 Outfitters are private enterprises that offer lodging and services or equipment for recreational hunting and fishing.
 Some outfitters have exclusive hunting rights in given areas, and where this is the case you must obtain permission from the outfitter to hunt in its area.

-The Seigneurie Mitis (zone 2 east), Seigneurie Solifor Nicolas-Riou S.E.C. (zone 2 west) and Seigneurie Kenauk Nature X S.E.C. (zone 10 east) generally benefit from regulatory provisions applicable to outfitters with exclusive rights.
+The Seigneurie Mitis (zone 2 east), Seigneurie Solifor Nicolas-Riou S.E.C. (zone 2 east) and Seigneurie Kenauk Nature X S.E.C. (zone 10 east) generally benefit from regulatory provisions applicable to outfitters with exclusive rights.

 To hunt in a wildlife reserve, you must usually make a reservation.
 You must also: